 - i.
 Green Flag: Indicates the start of a race or clear track conditions. - ii.
 White and Green Flags Crossed: Indicates half the total race time. - iii.
 White Flag: Indicates the final lap of a race. - iv.
 Checkered Flag: Indicates the end of a race or practice session.
 Proceed to the designated track exit. - v.
 Red Flag: Indicates the race has been stopped.
 Reduce speed and proceed safely to the staging area. - vi.
 Black Flag: Indicates a problem with a machine or a disqualification.
-A number board displayed with the flag indicates the rider being signaled.
+A number board displayed with the flag indicates the racer being signaled.
 Carefully reduce speed and proceed around the course to the designated Signal Area.
-Black-flagged riders are not permitted to return to the race course unless cleared by the Race Director.
+Black-flagged racers are not permitted to return to the racecourse unless cleared by the Race Director.

 b.
-Warning Flags:
+Warning Flags and Signal Lights

-- i.
-Yellow Flag: Indicates a potentially hazardous situation on or near the racetrack.
-Riders must exercise caution.
+- Yellow Flag: Indicates a potentially hazardous situation on or near the racetrack.
+Racers must exercise caution.
 Passing is allowed. - ii.
-White Flag with Red Cross ("Medical" Flag): Indicates a potentially hazardous situation on or near the racetrack in an area that is not clearly visible to on-coming riders or a medical situation on or near the racetrack.
-Riders must proceed with extreme caution.
-All four wheels of the machine must remain on the ground over obstacles until the rider has passed the area of concern.
+White Flag with Red Cross ("Medical" Flag): Indicates a potentially hazardous situation on or near the racetrack in an area that is not clearly visible to on-coming racers or a medical situation on or near the racetrack.
+Racers must proceed with extreme caution.
+Racers must make all efforts to maintain all four wheels of the machine on the ground over obstacles until the racer has passed the area of concern.
 Passing is NOT allowed.
-This flag takes precedence over all other flags that may be displayed.
+This flag or flashing red and white lights takes precedence over all other flags that may be displayed.
 Penalty for violation of the flag may include but not be limited to, loss of championship point(s) and/or race position(s), as determined by the Race Director. - iii.
-Blue Flag: Indicates a rider is about to be overtaken by a faster rider.
-The overtaken rider should hold their line and not impede the progress of the faster rider.
-Riders disregarding this flag may be black-flagged at the discretion of the Race Director.
+Blue Flag: Indicates a racer is about to be overtaken by a faster racer.
+The overtaken racer should hold their line and not impede the progress of the faster racer.
+Racers disregarding this flag may be blackflagged at the discretion of the Race Director.